elunna/nerfhack-changelog/README.md

     - Level 5:     Hunger
     - Level 9:     Sleep resistance

-With the vampire race available you will be able to play as a archeologist, barbarian, priest, cartomancer, rogue, and wizard.
+With the vampire race available you will be able to play as a archeologist, barbarian, priest, cartomancer, rogue, or wizard.
+Only the chaotic alignment is available since they are inherently evil creatures.

 ## ITEM CHANGES